 The Canadian Scholarship Trust Foundation, as the Plan sponsor, and C.S.T.
-Savings Inc. ("CST Savings"), formerly C.S.T.
-Consultants Inc., as the Investment Fund Manager, view corporate governance and compliance as critical to overall corporate performance and long-term investment returns, and as such we review and support the proxy voting guidelines established by our investment managers.
+Savings Inc. ("CST Savings"), as the Investment Fund Manager, view corporate governance and compliance as critical to overall corporate performance and long-term investment returns, and as such we review and support the proxy voting guidelines established by our investment managers.
 Each investment manager's proxy voting policy is available on request through our customer service area or by contacting us at cstplan@cst.org.

-This management discussion of fund performance presents the portfolio management team's view on the significant factors and developments during the year ended October 31, 2022, that have affected the Plan's performance and outlook.
+This management discussion of fund performance presents the portfolio management team's view on the significant factors and developments during the year ended October 31, 2023, that have affected the Plan's performance and outlook.